youyou603/HADashboard/README.md

-# HADashboard an Home Assistant Kiosk App
+# HADashboard

-A minimal, high-performance Android Kiosk for Home Assistant dashboards.
+A minimal, high-performance Android Kiosk for Home Assistant dashboards with integrated hardware controls and ESPHome API support.

 ![Screenshot_20260108_172352_HADashboard](https://github.com/user-attachments/assets/00f4f198-3d48-44de-964a-6a2030161573)

-Markdown

-# HADashboard

-HADashboard turns your Android tablet into a dedicated Home Assistant kiosk with integrated hardware controls.
-It now supports the ESPHome API for automatic discovery and setup.

 ## Features

-* **ESPHome Auto-Discovery:** HADashboard acts as an ESPHome device.
-Home Assistant will find the tablet automatically on your local network.
+* **ESPHome Auto-Discovery:** HADashboard acts as a native ESPHome device.
+Home Assistant will discover the tablet automatically on your local network.
+* **Integrated Media Player (Speaker):** The tablet functions as a Media Player entity in Home Assistant.
+    * Supports **Text-to-Speech (TTS)** for announcements.
+    * Streams audio/music URLs directly via an internal player.
+    * Remote volume control and transport commands (Play/Pause/Stop).
+* **Dynamic Dashboard Scaling:** Remotely adjust the dashboard zoom level via Home Assistant.
+Uses CSS injection to scale the entire layout (cards, images, and fonts) for a perfect fit on any screen size.
-* **MQTT Support:** The app still supports MQTT.
-You can switch between ESPHome and MQTT modes via a toggle on the setup screen.
+* **MQTT Support:** Optional MQTT mode available via a toggle on the setup screen for legacy setups.
-* **Remote Screen Control:** Lock the screen or wake the device remotely via Home Assistant.
+* **Remote Screen Control:** Wake the device, toggle the backlight, or lock/unlock the screen remotely.
-* **Brightness Control:** Adjust the physical screen brightness directly from Home Assistant.
+* **Kiosk & Lock Mode:** Dedicated "Kiosk Mode" switch to pin the app and prevent users from accidental exits.
-* **Device Telemetry:** Reports battery levels, screen state, and device info.
+* **Device Telemetry:** Real-time reporting of battery levels, storage usage, RAM stats, and system uptime.
-* **True Fullscreen:** Immersive mode hides status and navigation bars automatically.
+* **True Fullscreen:** Automatic immersive mode hides status and navigation bars.
-* **WebView Navigation:** The back button navigates through dashboard pages instead of closing the app.

 ## Prerequisites